Published:

 - A .05% would have the keyword once in a page of 2000 words ...
 Generally somebody reading it would not consider it relevant with the keyword ... it may also be that % was added to the end of the value when the intent was 5%.

 Consider the keyword "wine."
 For a search engine based "solely on keywords"; A very natural and normal-sounding document about wine may not use the word "wine" very frequently.
-It may instead use a type of wine.
-The document retrieval system (search engine) has a problem understanding the content, which is about wine when other words are used more frequently.
+Another may instead use a type of wine.
+The document retrieval system based on keywords only has a problem understanding the content, if other words are used more frequently.

 To resolve the limitation built into "keyword only" search engines.
-The content created needed to be written in a kind of poetry that does not use rhymes but instead uses keywords.
+The content can be created using the subject more frequency.

 "Chardonnay: A wine that is well suited to be served with fish."